⚡ New: Atlas AI now tracks nutrition alongside your lifts. Free Forever tier. No credit card.

 • ✓ You want social features and community

-• ✓ You want a generous free option
+• ✓ You want the cheapest Pro pricing

 • ✓ You like exploring community workouts